How to get there:

 We watched the sunset at Bryce Canyon after the rodeo and the views were absolutely unreal!
 You can hike there but we parked at Sunset Point and walked a few feet over.

-Bryce Canyon National Park- Queens Gambet at Sunrise to Navajo Loop on Sunset
+Bryce Canyon National Park- Queens Gambit at Sunrise to Navajo Loop on Sunset

-By far my #1 favorite thing to do on this trip was Navajo Loop at Bryce Canyon National Park!
+By far my #1 favorite thing to do on this trip was Navajo Loop at Bryce Canyon National Park.
 The views were gorgeous and the orange rocks were stunning.
+It takes sunrise and sunset watching to a whole new level.

 Escalante